 - IDEA offers a wealth of resources on teaching and learning, including IDEA Papers, IDEA Research Digest, and Technical Reports.

 - Campus Intelligence is Anthology's hub for member campuses seeking to learn more about using data on campus.
-Navigate to the Teaching and Learning section for information that is more specific to using Course Evaluations.
+Navigate to the Teaching and Learning section for information that is more specific to using Evaluate.

 - Adoption trainings are available to view by anyone on your campus.

-- Many common questions about using CE can be found on our support site.
-The site is divided into four main categories: Getting Started; Using Course Evaluations; Best Practices; and Videos.
+- Many common questions about using Evaluate can be found on our support site.
+The site is divided into four main categories: Getting Started; Using Evaluate; Best Practices; and Videos.

 - Using Course Evaluations is a robust resource full of information on the day-to-day usage of the tool.
 This section also contains information for faculty usage, accessing reports, and administration setup.

-- The Videos section contains all video resources for Course Evaluations.
+- The Videos section contains all video resources for Evaluate.
 We have recorded a wealth of videos on best practices, as well as instructional videos, to accommodate the various needs and learning styles of our member campus end users.

 Glossary of Terms